ingridhoffman/Homework3/README.md

 - Responsively designed HTML and CSS provided as basis for work

-- Script interaction with HTML provided (noted in script comments)
+- Script interaction with HTML provided as basis for work (noted in script comments)

 ### URL of deployed application: